 The Atlas of Living Australia offers an integrated set of biological observations to Australian and International researchers and the community.
 This requires that each dataset be licensed in a way that ensures that researchers and the community are able to reuse data that you submit.

-Our preferred license is the Creative Commons Zero license, by which you can dedicate your data to the Public Domain.
-This provides for the simplest reuse of your data, given the thousands of datasets in the Atlas.
+Our preferred license is the Creative Commons Attribution license, where users of your data are required to attribute their use of your data to you.

-We also support the Creative Commons Attribution license, where users of your data are required to attribute their use of your data to you.
+We also support the Creative Commons Zero license, by which you can dedicate your data to the Public Domain.
+This provides for very simple reuse of your data, given the thousands of datasets in the Atlas.

-Other licenses may be acceptable but will only be approved under specific circumstances, as other licenses add more conditions that the Atlas and its users would need to be aware of and follow.
+If you have commercial concerns about your data the Creative Commons Attribution, Non-commercial license witholds the use of your data for commercial purposes without your providing additional permission.

-We do not accept data under any of the Creative Commons licenses that include the “No Derivatives” term, as the Atlas itself is a derivative and all of our services allow derivatives to be created as a result of searches.
+We do not accept data under any of the Creative Commons licenses that include the “No Derivatives” term, as a key purpose of the Atlas is to facilitate the re-use of data and the creation of derivative products..

 Submit your data to the Data Management team